Xron7/FakeNewsDetection/README.md

 ## TO DO

 - Add the order of the file execution
-- Fix the prop datasets
+- Fix the prop datasets for classification
 - User clustering
 - Prediction based on user-only features and propagation
 - Leave-one-out for logistic regression
+- logistic regression for multi
+- refactor the rest